alphagov/fabric-scripts/README.md

 and systems administration tasks.
 It allows the user to run commands across a server farm.

-## Local usage
+## Local usage and environment setup

-This is intended to be setup and run on your local workstation/laptop.
+The tool is intended to be configured and run on your local workstation/laptop.
+You should use `virtualenv` to create an isolated Python environment.

+To install `pip`, `virualenv` and set up the environment:

+    $ sudo easy_install pip
+    $ sudo pip install virtualenv
+    $ mkdir ~/venv
+    $ virtualenv ~/venv/fabric-scripts

+To enable the virtual environment for this session (you will need to do this for each new terminal window):

+    $ . ~/venv/fabric-scripts/bin/activate

 ### Setup